 Meet Our Staff

 My family hails from White Earth & Turtle Mountain and both sides have been affected by cancer.
 My background in operations and nonprofit management has prepared me for the opportunity to support our organization in shifting the needle on public health outcomes for our people.
-As Operations Manager, I work to develop, implement, and support strategic objectives, manage human resource functions, daily operations, and play a lead role in our annual Powwow for Hope.
+As Chief Operations Officer, I work to develop, implement, and support strategic objectives, manage human resource functions, daily operations, and play a lead role in our annual Powwow for Hope.

 Han mitakuyepi!
 I am an enrolled member of the Meskwaki Nation in Iowa, and Dakota from the Crow Creek and Lower Brule Sioux Tribes.
 I grew up in South Dakota and come from a large extended family.
 I received my undergraduate degree from the University of Minnesota – Twin Cities, and earned an MS in Human Development from South Dakota State University.
-As the Cancer Equity Manager, I am committed to working with and for our tribal communities, both urban and rural as we support our loved ones with opportunities to heal, emotionally, historically, spiritually, and physically from the burdens of cancer.
+As the Chief Programs Officer, I am committed to working with and for our tribal communities, both urban and rural as we support our loved ones with opportunities to heal, emotionally, historically, spiritually, and physically from the burdens of cancer.
 I do this work because of the lasting impacts of cancer on my immediate and extended family.
 We know many cancers are preventable, and our people deserve access to those preventative resources that keep them healthy for themselves, their families and communities.

 I am an enrolled member of the White Earth Nation in Northwestern Minnesota.